 Foreclosing Mortgages and Deeds of Trust.
 Foreclosure of a deed of trust in most states is generally most efficiently accomplished by a non-judicial trustee's sale under a specific provision in the deed of trust which authorizes the trustee to sell the property upon any default by the borrower under the terms of the note or deed of trust.
 In addition to any notice requirements contained in a deed of trust, in some states the trustee must record a notice of default and send a copy to the trustor and to any person who has recorded a request for a copy of notice of default and notice of sale.
 In addition, the trustee must provide notice in some states to any other individual having an interest of record in the real property, including any junior lienholders.
-If the deed of trust is not reinstated within a specified period, a notice of sale must be posted in a public place and, in most states, published for a specific period of time in one or more newspapers in a specified manner prior to the date of trustee's sale.
-In addition, some state laws require that a copy of the notice of sale be posted on the property and sent to all parties having an interest of record in the real property.

 In some states, the trustor has the right to reinstate the loan at any time following default until shortly before the trustee's sale.
-Generally in these states, the borrower, or any other person having a junior encumbrance on the real estate, may, during a reinstatement period, cure the default by paying the entire amount in arrears plus the costs and expenses incurred in enforcing the obligation.
+Generally in these states, the borrower, or any other person having a junior encumbrance on the real estate, may, during a reinstatement period, cure the default by paying the entire amount in arrears plus the costs and expense incurred in enforcing the obligation.
+If the deed of trust is not reinstated within a specified period, a notice of sale must be posted in a public place and, in most states, published for a specific period of time in one or more newspapers in a specified manner prior to the date of the trustee's sale.
+In addition, some state laws require that a copy of the notice of sale be posted on the property and sent to all parties having an interest of record in the real property.

-Generally, the action is initiated by the service of legal pleadings upon all parties having an interest of record in the real property.
+Generally, the foreclosure action is initiated by the service of legal pleadings upon all parties having an interest of record in the real property.
 Delays in completion of the foreclosure may occasionally result from difficulties in locating necessary parties.
 Over the past few years, judicial foreclosure proceedings have become increasingly contested, with challenges often raised to the right of the foreclosing party to maintain the foreclosure action.
 The resolution of these proceedings can be time-consuming.